arunkumarp1947/litebot-1/README.md

 # litebot
-This is a dicord bot for simple moderation.
-It can delete messages containing banned words, say when users join or leave the server, report a user to the owner and more.
-More features are coming soon such as server specific settings
+Litebot is a dicord bot for simple moderation.
+It can delete messages containing banned words, announce when users join or leave the server, report a user to the owner and more.
+More features are coming soon

 ## To do
 - ☑ Deletes messages containing any words in words.txt